aws/amazon-documentdb-odbc-driver/tools/ODBCcli/README.md

 - cmake needs to be run to generate the .vcxproj file
 ```
 1. Open the command prompt in Administrator mode
-2. Navigate to the direcory where the project was created (e.g. Documents\timestream-odbc\tools\ODBCcli)
+2. Navigate to the direcory where the project was created (e.g. Documents\Database-odbc\tools\ODBCcli)
 3. Create the build directory (mkdir build).
 4. Navigate to the build directory (cd build).
 5. Run cmake to generate the .vcxproj file (cmake ../ -DCMAKE_BUILD_TYPE=Release)